streamsets/tutorials/tutorial-spark-transformer-scala/readme.md

       val RESULT_PATH = "/credit_card_type"
     }

-Then add the following code at the top of the `CustomTransformer` class, just before the `javaSparkContext` member variable:
+Then add the following code at the top of the `CustomTransformer` class, just before the `emptyRDD` member variable:

-    var ccTypes = collection.immutable.ListMap(
+    val ccTypes = collection.immutable.ListMap(
       "Visa" -> Array("4"),
       "Mastercard" -> Array("51","52","53","54","55"),
       "AMEX" -> Array("34","37"),